 Tell your doctor if you have ever had:

 - kidney disease (or if you are on dialysis);

 - HIV (human immunodeficiency virus); or

 - if you use a blood thinner (warfarin, Coumadin, Jantoven) and you have routine "INR" or prothrombin time tests.

 Sofosbuvir and velpatasvir is sometimes used in combination with ribavirin.
-Both men and women using ribavirin should use effective birth control to prevent pregnancy.
-Ribavirin can cause birth defects, miscarriage, or death to an unborn baby if the mother or father is using ribavirin.
+Both men and women using ribavirin should use birth control to prevent pregnancy.
+Ribavirin can harm an unborn baby if the mother or father is using ribavirin.
 Keep using birth control for at least 6 months after your last dose of ribavirin.
 Tell your doctor right away if a pregnancy occurs.

 How should I take sofosbuvir and velpatasvir (Epclusa)?